Bob Carey (American football)

-Robert Winfield Carey (February 8, 1930 – October 25, 1988) was an American football end who played professionally in the National Football League (NFL).
-He was a first-round pick (13th overall) by the Los Angeles Rams in the 1952 NFL Draft from Michigan State University.
+Robert Winfield Carey (February 8, 1930 – October 25, 1988) was an American professional football end who played in the National Football League (NFL).
+He was a first-round pick (13th overall) by the Los Angeles Rams in the 1952 NFL draft from Michigan State University.
 He played three season with the Rams between 1952 and 1956 and one season with the Chicago Bears in 1958.

 Michigan State University Two Sport All-American

 Carey earned a total of nine varsity athletic letters at Michigan State: three each in football, basketball and track.
 In his era, freshmen were not eligible for varsity competition.
 As captain of the undefeated Spartan 1951 football team, he earned consensus first-team All-America honors at end and was a member of the 1951 College Football All-America Team.
 Carey had also received All-American recognition in football by the Associated Press in 1950.
 He was Michigan State's receptions leader for three seasons, 1949–1951.
 His single season record of eight touchdown catches in 1949 stood for 68 years until Felton Davis III caught 9 TDs in 2017.
 In 2001, he was chosen as a member of Michigan State's All Time Football Team by Althon Sports.
 Carey was also the 1951 Big Ten Conference Shot Put Champion.
 His third-place finish in the shot put at the 1951 NCAA Track & Field Championships placed him on National Collegiate Track Coaches All-American team.
 He was selected as a charter member of Michigan State's Athletics Hall of Fame in 1992.